tinusvd/master_thesis/data_archive/README.md

    * Execute **line 65** to source the table-generation functions and create tables.
    * Tables are available as `.ltx` objects in your R environment and saved as `.html` files in:
      `./data_archive/figures_tables/tables/between_level/`.
-   * HTML tables are pre-included in this repository; accessing tables in R provides LaTeX code.
+   * HTML tables are pre-included in this repository.
+   * Accessing tables in R provides LaTeX code for the tables.

 9. **Create figures**: